xurui1995/lucenetask/README.md

 # Lucene Task
-A java search engine based on the data `corpus/cran.all.1400`, user can choose Analyzer and Similarity to fininsh queries`corpus/cran.qry`.
+A Java search engine based on the data `corpus/cran.all.1400`, user can choose Analyzer and Similarity to fininsh queries`corpus/cran.qry`.
 After finshing the queries, the engine will output a result file, user can use trec_eval tool to finish evaluation.

 ## Environment